Patagonia Men's PowSlayer Jacket

 - Adjustable powder skirt can be cinched for a tight seal or lies flat when not in use.
 A webbing loop at center back connects to any Patagonia® Snow pants

-- Zippered pockets: two chest, one with secure media pocket; two handwarmers; one arm for pass; two internal drop-in and one internal stash
+- Zippered pockets: two chest, one with secure media pocket; two handwarmers; one arm for pass; one internal drop-in and one internal stash

 - Concealed RECCO® reflector

 - 547 g (19.3 oz)

 Shell: 3-layer, 4-oz 40-denier 100% recycled nylon ripstop GORE-TEX® Pro shell with a DWR (durable water repellent) finish.